Q: What is the CC Certificate?

 Q: How many students does a typical MA 150 enroll?

 This depends on the norms of the department and discipline, but C&C prefers that sections be limited to 40 students or less.
-This is in part because of the extra effort for everyone that Service Learning entails.
 Most C&C classes also involve numerous written reflections that are time-consuming to read and grade.

 Q: Are there prerequisites for enrollment in MA 150?